Sedalia Golf Course

 Par 4

 At 429 yards from the tips, this gem is the longest par-4 SCC has to offer.
 Hitting the fairway here is at a premium.
-With out of bounds on the left and fields of trees on the right, the best chance for birdie is from the fairway.
-The green is protected by a well placed bunker that smothers the right half of the green and makes right side pin placements a tough obstacle to challenge.
-Make a par here, and move on.
+With out of bounds on the left & fields of trees on the right, the best chance for birdie is from the fairway.
+The green is protected by a well placed bunker that smothers the right half of the green & makes right side pin placements a tough obstacle to challenge.
+Make a par here & move on.

 Hole #14